nextflow-io/training/docs/basic_training/intro.md

 ### Processes and Channels

-In practice, a Nextflow pipeline is made by joining together different processes.
+In practice, a Nextflow workflow is made by joining together different processes.
 Each `process` can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).

 Processes are executed independently and are isolated from each other, i.e., they do not share a common (writable) state.
 The only way they can communicate is via asynchronous first-in, first-out (FIFO) queues, called `channels`.

 Any `process` can define one or more `channels` as an `input` and `output`.
-The interaction between these processes, and ultimately the pipeline execution flow itself, is implicitly defined by these `input` and `output` declarations.
+The interaction between these processes, and ultimately the workflow execution flow itself, is implicitly defined by these `input` and `output` declarations.

 <figure class="excalidraw">
 --8<-- "docs/basic_training/img/channel-process.excalidraw.svg"